libuv/libuv/README.md

 Note for UNIX users: compile your project with `-D_LARGEFILE_SOURCE` and `-D_FILE_OFFSET_BITS=64`.
 GYP builds take care of that automatically.

-### Using Ninja

-To use ninja for build on ninja supported platforms, run:

-    $ ./gyp_uv.py -f ninja
-    $ ninja -C out/Debug     #for debug build OR
-    $ ninja -C out/Release

 ### Running tests